-A defined benefit plan is a pension plan that defines the amount of pension benefit that an employee w receive on retirement, usually dependent on one or more factors such as age, years of service ar compensation.
-The liability recognised in the statement of financial positionis respect of defined benefit pensic plans is the present value of the defined benefit obligation at the reporting date.together with adjustments for unrecognised acturial gains or losses and past services cost. the defined benefit obligation is calculated annual by independent actuaries.
+A defined benefit plan is a pension plan that defines the amount of pension benefit that an employee will receive on retirement, usually dependent on one or more factors such as age, years of service and compensation.
+The liability recognised in the statement of financial positionis respect of defined benefit pension plans is the present value of the defined benefit obligation at the reporting date together with adjustments for unrecognised actuarial gains or losses and past services cost.
+The defined benefit obligation is calculated annually by independent actuaries.

-2 INCOME TAX LIABILITIES
+2.16 INCOME TAX LIABILITIES